 The dried nutmeg seed which is about the size of a chestnut, but more oval in shape, should have a nice deep brown and a sheen.
 Crack the brown seed cover for the dried nut which may appear a little dusty.

 The nutmeg if well dried and ready to spice a meal should not have holes (it means it isn’t dried out) but with white almost floral-like patterns.
 Grate the nutmeg seed or drop slivers of the nut for a rich stew or chicken soup.

-No other part of Malaysia have nutmeg.
+No other part of Malaysia has nutmeg.
 Travelers to Indonesia may find nutmeg in some areas.
 As for modern Singapore, it once teemed with nutmeg trees.
 Most were in a part of the island now known as Orchard Road.
 Now malls have replaced the nutmeg orchards and the only other reminder of the nutmegs once farmed in the area are sculptures scattered here and there.